The Best Shoe Brands for Kids – Top 5 Most Durable and Supportive Brands

 - Available in medium, wide, and extra wide widths

-- Also available with laces on the New Balance website, Zappos, and Amazon
+- Also available with laces on Amazon or the New Balance website

-Stride Rite: Top Pick for New Walkers
+2. Stride Rite: Best for Babies and New Walkers

 - Available in wide and extra wide widths